-There are many theories the psychological community has created to understand the psychology of personality.
+There are many theories that therapists and the psychological community have created to understand the psychology of personality.
 The prevailing perspective on personality theory is called the “The Big Five,” otherwise known as the Five Factor Theory of Personality.

 The Five Factor Theory of Personality is best known by the acronym OCEAN that stands for openness, conscientiousness, extroversion, agreeableness, and neuroticism.
 The theory suggests all personalities primarily exist on a continuum in each of these areas.
 For example, you can be high on openness, which means you often seek out new experiences.
 Or you can be low on openness, which means you avoid new experiences or ideas most often.